US Foreign Aid per Country: Who Gets the Most?

 US foreign aid per country is huge!

-To understand the magnitude, we prepared an infographic.
-It’s straightforward and shows just how many countries around the world get US aid.
+To help you fully grasp the magnitude, we prepared an infographic.
+It’s straightforward and shows just how many countries around the world get US aid and how much of it is there.

 That’s a lot of money!

-Behind all that is the United States Agency for International Development (USAID), an independent agency responsible for providing foreign aid and developmental help worldwide.
+The process is helmed by the United States Agency for International Development (USAID), an independent agency responsible for providing foreign aid and developmental help worldwide.

-They cover technical assistance, educational programming, and health care for foreign governments.
-They also include foreign militaries and security forces, as well as local businesses and humanitarian groups, international organizations such as the United Nations, and other nongovernmental organizations.
+This includes direct funding, delivery of goods, technical assistance, educational programming, and health care for foreign governments.
+It also covers the maintenance of foreign militaries and security forces and local businesses and humanitarian groups, international organizations such as the United Nations, and other non-governmental organizations.

-Since the program was started, the US contributed billions of dollars in foreign military and humanitarian aid.
-The United States is now the largest donor of food aid in the world.
+Since the program was started, the US has contributed billions of dollars in foreign military and humanitarian aid.
+The United States is currently the largest donor of food aid in the world.

-- Over 30,000 jobs have been created as a result from the US aid to Haiti.
+- Over 30,000 jobs have been created as a result of the US aid to Haiti.

 Well, we have more where that came from!

-Using data from USAID, we created a list of the top 25 countries that received the most US foreign aid.
+Using government data about US foreign assistance, we created a list of the 30 countries across six regions that received the most US foreign aid for that area.

 What Countries Receive Foreign Aid From The United States: Europe

-Ukraine also used American foreign aid to fight Russian backed forces in a conflict in the Donbass region.
-The foreign aid is also used to gain hardware such as Javelin anti-tank missiles, grenade launchers, night vision goggles, radars.
-Ukraine also received two Island-class patrol boats from the United States to boost its presence in the Black Sea in 2019.
-The country expects three more in 2020.
+Ukraine also used American foreign aid to fight Russian-backed forces in a conflict in the Donbas region.
+Foreign aid is also used to gain hardware such as Javelin anti-tank missiles, grenade launchers, night vision goggles, radars.
+The country also received two Island-class patrol boats from the United States to boost its presence in the Black Sea in 2019, and three more are slated to arrive in November 2021.

-Georgia is one of the United States’ closest allies among the states that gained independence after the USSR collapsed in 1991, US foreign aid per country data emphasizes.
+Georgia is one of the United States’ closest allies among the states that gained independence after the USSR collapsed in 1991.
 The United States has increased its diplomatic partnership with Georgia since Russia’s 2008 invasion of Georgia and the 2014 invasion of Ukraine.
 They have provided significant economic aid, as well as some security assistance.

-Each year the United States provides significant aid to Georgia in military and foreign assistance.
+Each year, Georgia receives significant military foreign assistance from the United States.
 Since 2010, the US nonmilitary aid to Georgia has amounted to around $64 million a year on average.
-Back in 2019, Congress secured approximately $90 million in nonmilitary aid to Georgia.
+Back in 2020, Congress secured approximately $90 million in nonmilitary aid to Georgia.

 The United States and Turkey have been NATO allies since 1952.
 However, the relationship between the two countries has weakened in recent years.
 According to US foreign aid spending data, in 2018, President Donald Trump called for the increase of rates on Turkish imports of steel and aluminum.